Spurrell's worm lizard

 Spurrell's worm lizard (Amphisbaena spurrelli) is a species of amphisbaenian in the family Amphisbaenidae.
-The species is endemic to Central America and northern South America.
+The species is native to Central America and northern South America.

 Etymology

 The specific name, spurrelli, is in honor of British zoologist Herbert George Flaxman Spurrell.

 Geographic range

-A. spurrelli is found in Colombia and Panama.
+Amphisbaena spurrelli is found in Colombia and Panama.

 Habitat

-The preferred habitat of A. spurrelli is forest at altitudes of 100–200 m.
+The preferred habitat of Amphisbaena spurrelli is forest at altitudes of 100–200 m.

 Description

-A. spurrelli may attain a snout-to-vent length (SVL) of 30 cm, plus a tail 2.7 cm long.
+Amphisbaena spurrelli may attain a snout-to-vent length (SVL) of 30 cm, plus a tail 2.7 cm long.